monavaroqua/reading-notes/Read-04.md

 # JavaScript
 *it can be used to make websites more interactive by*

-*1 aceess content elemnts , attributr, or text from Html page*
+*1 access content elements , attributer, or text from Html page*

-*2 modify content add elemnts attributes and text to the page*
+*2 modify content add elements attributes and text to the page*

 *3 program rules : you can specify a set of steps for browser to follow. that allows to access or change the content of a page*